kamalasaurus/bergelsonlab.org/people.md

     <p style="font-size: 13.5px; margin-top: 0;">I am a Schmidt Science Fellow interested in how pathogen resistance emerges from the ecological interactions in the microbiome.
 My dissertation research combined mathematical theory and experiments with annual plants to understand whether interactions involving three or more species (called higher-order interactions) maintain coexistence in diverse ecological communities.
 Outside of research, I like to play and watch soccer, go hiking and listen to new music. <a href="https://theogibbs.github.io/">View Theo's Website here</a></p>
         </div>
     </div>
-    <h2>Lab Manager</h2>
+    <h2 style="margin-top: 30px; margin-bottom: 5px;">Lab Manager</h2>
     <div class="profile">
         <div class="profile-image">
             <img src="../assets/images/Em.png" alt="Em" />
         </div>
         <div class="description">
-            <b>Em Schissler</b>
+        <p style="font-size: 13.5px; margin: 0 0 4px 0; line-height: 1.5;"><b>Em Schissler, PhD</b></p>
-            <p style="font-size: 13.5px;">I earned a bachelor’s degree in Biology from Occidental College with a focus on zoology, followed by a master’s in Biology, concentrating in bioinformatics and systems biology, at New York University.
+    <p style="font-size: 13.5px; margin-top: 0;">I earned a bachelor’s degree in Biology from Occidental College with a focus on zoology, followed by a master’s in Biology, concentrating in bioinformatics and systems biology, at New York University.
 There, I conducted analyses to study the decline of <em>Phoenix theophrasti</em> and contributed to research on new treatments and diagnostic tools for Alzheimer’s disease at NYU Langone.
 Currently, I manage a range of lab-related administrative tasks including grant administration, and support postdoctoral fellows with computational research projects.
 Outside the lab, I enjoy volunteering with animals—especially given my background in exotic and domestic animal care—and spend my free time at the theater, and rock climbing. <a href="https://www.linkedin.com/in/em-schissler/">View Em's LinkedIn here</a></p>
         </div>
     </div>
-   <h2>Research Associate</h2>
+  <h2 style="margin-top: 30px; margin-bottom: 5px;">Research Associate</h2>
     <div class="profile">
         <div class="profile-image">
             <img src="../assets/images/Daniel.jpg" alt="Daniel" />
         </div>
         <div class="description">
-            <b>Daniel de Souza</b>
+       <p style="font-size: 13.5px; margin: 0 0 4px 0; line-height: 1.5;"><b>Daniel de Souza, PhD</b></p>
-            <p style="font-size: 13.5px;">I am half Portuguese, half Indian but I was born and brought up in the UAE.
+    <p style="font-size: 13.5px; margin-top: 0;">I am half Portuguese, half Indian but I was born and brought up in the UAE.
 I did my undergraduate biology degree at NYUAD, focusing on designing Nanoparticles for Cancer Therapeutics while doing internships at multiple oncology wards.
 Currently, I am working on experimental characterisation of a spectrum of microbe-microbe interactions on the PATHOCOM project.
 Outside the lab I love going to the gym, watching films/theater and baking the most elegant cheesecake you've ever tasted!</p>
         </div>
     </div>
-    <h2>Graduate Researchers</h2>
+    <h2 style="margin-top: 30px; margin-bottom: 5px;">Graduate Researchers</h2>
     <div class="profile">
         <div class="profile-image">
             <img src="../assets/images/Eric.jpg" alt="Eric" />